Wald14/readme-generator/README.md

 ## Usage
 Run 'node index.js' in the command line.
 Answer all prompts.
 Then navigate to the 'new_readme' folder to find your newly generated README.md file.

+Here is a video of the application in use: [Click here](https://drive.google.com/file/d/1ui5ya3vKGM-jySOdb9ObbutZgm18-7Zp/view)

 ## Questions
 - Questions can be received on the [Github Repository](https://github.com/Wald14) for this application.
 Please open a new issue.